 Hence, our academic and student development curricula focus on providing a balanced and holistic education with a strong emphasis on character formation and leadership development.
 We not only want our students to acquire the necessary knowledge, skills and dispositions that will prepare them well for post-secondary education and the future but also to be able to live a meaningful life driven by passion in the service for others.

 Brief History of SJI's Establishment

 SJI was the first missionary establishment of the Brothers of the Christian Schools in the Far East.
 The school owes its establishment to Reverend Father J.M.
 Beurel, a French priest who was working in Singapore in the 1840s.
-On 22 July 1852, St. John's Institution, as SJI was called then, started as a free school at Bras Basah Road which depended on the support of the public.
+On 22 July 1852, St. John's School, as SJI was called then, started as a free school at Bras Basah Road which depended on the support of the public.
 As the enrolment for the school had increased significantly, the cornerstone for the new school was laid on 19 March 1855.
 With the laying of the cornerstone, the name of the school was changed to St. Joseph's Institution.
 View the SJI milestones.

 |History of SJI||

 Opening Of Malcolm Road Campus

 Living The Mission: The SJI Story (1852 - 2002)